BornToBeRoot/NETworkManager/docs/Documentation/01_Application/12_AWSSessionManager.md

 2022.10.31.0
 {: .label .label-purple }

-With AWS (Systems Manager) Session Manager, you can connect to and manage an EC2 instance without opening inbound ports, running a bastion host, or managing SSH keys.
+With **AWS** (Systems Manager) **Session Manager**, you can connect to and manage an EC2 instance without opening inbound ports, running a bastion host, or managing SSH keys.
+The integration of AWS Session Manager with NETworkManger supports tabs and profiles for hosts.
 Here you can find more information about [AWS Systems Manager](https://aws.amazon.com/systems-manager/){:target="\_blank"} and the documentation for [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html){:target="\_blank"}.

 This feature allows you to use the `aws ssm start-session --target <INSTANCE_ID>` command with tabs.
 You can create profiles for your instances or synchronize them from AWS EC2 to connect to them directly.